-The Bank has a structured management framework in the Internal Capital Adequacy Assessment Process (ICAAP) to identify, assess and manage all risks that may have a material adverse impact on its business/financial position/capital adequacy.
-The ICAAP framework is guided by the Banks Board approved ICAAP Policy.
+Your Bank has a structured management framework in the Internal Capital Adequacy Assessment Process (ICAAP) to identify, assess and manage all risks that may have a material adverse impact on its business/financial position/capital adequacy.
+The ICAAP framework is guided by Board-approved ICAAP Policy.
 Additionally, the Board approved Stress Testing Policy and Framework entails the use of various techniques to assess potential vulnerability to extreme but plausible stressed business conditions.
-Changes in the Banks risk levels and in the on/off balance sheet positions are assessed under such assumed scenarios using sensitivity factors that generally relate to their impact on profitability and capital adequacy.
+Changes in the Banks risk levels and in the on/off-balance sheet positions are assessed under such assumed scenarios using sensitivity factors that generally relate to their impact on profitability and capital adequacy.

 Your Bank has two subsidiaries, HDB Financial Services Limited and HDFC Securities Limited.
-The Board of each subsidiary is responsible for managing their respective risks (Credit Risk, Market Risk, Operational Risk, Liquidity Risk, Reputation Risk).
-The ICAAP at the subsidiaries is overseen within the Banks ICAAP framework.
+The Board of each subsidiary is responsible for managing their respective material risks (Credit Risk, Market Risk, Operational Risk, Liquidity Risk, Technology Risk, Reputation Risk, etc.).
+The Group Risk Management Committee (GRMC) was instituted in your Bank under the ICAAP framework, to establish a formal and dedicated structure to periodically assess the nature/quantum of material risks of the subsidiaries and adequacy of its risk management processes.
 Stress testing for the group as a whole is carried out by integrating the stress tests of the subsidiaries.
 Similarly, capital adequacy projections are formulated for the group after incorporating the business/capital plans of the subsidiaries.

 II.
 Implementation of Indian Accounting Standards (IND-AS)

 The Ministry of Corporate Affairs, in its press release dated January 18, 2016, had issued a roadmap for implementation of Indian Accounting Standards (IND-AS) for scheduled commercial banks, insurers/insurance companies and non-banking financial companies.
-This roadmap required these institutions to prepare IND-AS based financial statements for the accounting periods beginning from April 1, 2018 onwards with comparatives for the periods beginning April 1, 2017 and thereafter.
-The Reserve Bank of India (RBI), vide its circular dated February 11, 2016 required all scheduled commercial banks to comply with IND-AS for financial statements for the periods stated above.
-The RBI did not permit banks to adopt IND-AS earlier than the timelines stated above.
-The said guidelines also state that RBI shall issue necessary instructions/ guidance/clarifications on the relevant aspects for implementation of IND-AS as and when required.
+This roadmap required these institutions to prepare IND-AS based financial statements for the accounting periods beginning April 1, 2018 with comparatives for the periods beginning April 1, 2017.
+The Reserve Bank of India (RBI), through its circular dated February 11, 2016, required all scheduled commercial banks to comply with IND-AS for financial statements for the stated periods.
+The RBI did not permit banks to adopt IND-AS earlier than the stated timelines.
+The said guidelines also stated that the RBI shall issue necessary instructions/guidance/clarifications on the relevant aspects for implementation of IND-AS as and when required.

-3) Stock options will be required to be fair valued on the date of grant and be recognised as staff expense in the income statement over the vesting period of the stock options.
+3) Stock options will be required to be fair valued on the date of grant and be recognised as staff expenses in the income statement over the vesting period of the stock options.

-4) The impairment requirements of IND-AS 109, Financial Instruments, are based on an Expected Credit Loss (ECL) model that replaces the incurred loss model under the extant framework.
-The Bank will be generally required to recognize either a 12-Month or Lifetime ECL, depending on whether there has been a significant increase in credit risk since initial recognition.
-IND-AS 109 will change the Banks current methodology for calculating the provision for Standard Assets and non-performing assets (NPAs).
-The Bank will be required to apply a three-stage approach to measure ECL on financial instruments accounted for at amortised cost or fair value through other comprehensive income.
+4) The impairment requirements of IND-AS 109, Financial Instruments, are based on an expected credit loss (ECL) model that replaces the incurred loss model under the extant framework.
+Your Bank will be generally required to recognise either a 12-month or lifetime ECL, depending on whether there has been a significant increase in credit risk since initial recognition.
+IND-AS 109 will change the Banks current methodology for calculating the provision for standard assets and non-performing assets (NPAs).
+Your Bank will be required to apply a three-stage approach to measure ECL on financial instruments accounted for at amortised cost or fair value through other comprehensive income.
 Financial assets will migrate through the following three stages based on the changes in credit quality since initial recognition:

 For credit exposures where there has been a significant increase in credit risk since initial recognition but are not credit-impaired, a lifetime ECL will need to be recognised.